Anomaly-free twistorial higher-spin theories: Quantization of holomorphic higher-spin theories at one loop

 \section{Quantization of holomorphic higher-spin theories at one loop}

 Armed with the BV action \eqref{eq:BV-action} for all holomorphic higher-spin theories on twistor space, we now turn to its quantization at one loop.
 In particular, we shall resort to e.g. \cite{williams2020renormalization, Costello:2021bah, Bittleston:2022nfr} for the recent advancements in computing the anomaly for holomorphic theories.
 What we find is that there are certain holomorphic higher-spin theories that are self-quantum consistent, meaning they are anomaly-free at one loop without requiring any counterterms.
 Notably, one can determine whether a theory is anomaly-free based on its spectrum, a result stemming from the severe constraints imposed by the higher-spin symmetry on all models considered in this work.
-For anomalous theories, we extend the anomaly cancellation mechanism introduced in \cite{Costello:2021bah, Bittleston:2022nfr} to render them quantum consistent at one loop.
+For anomalous theories, we extend the anomaly cancellation mechanism introduced in \cite{Costello:2021bah, Bittleston:2022nfr} to the case of higher spin to render anomalous twistorial higher-spin theories quantum consistent at one loop.